h2nguyen/mscons-restify/README.md

    This will start the service on port 8000, which maps to the internal port 8000.

+> **Performance Optimization**:
+>
+> The project is configured to use Docker Compose's bake feature for better build performance.
+> This is enabled by the `COMPOSE_BAKE=true` environment variable in the `.env` file.
+No additional action is required.

 ## Testing Information

 ### Running Tests